training4developers/bootcamp_04102017/group-project.md

     - Clicking 'Save' will save the row, and return to view mode
     - Clicking 'Cancel' will not save any changes, and return to view mode

-- Form for Adding New Data Specification
+- Form for Adding New Data Specifications

     - Use at least one of each control above
     - Implement validation for any three of the controls
     - If a control is invalid display some kind of indicator
     - Optionally, display a validation summary

-- The theme of the web site should match the color sheme of the mascot image
+- The theme of the web site should match the color sheme of the mascot image.
+The mascot image should be displayed in the header.

-- Add an about link on the header which displays popup with your team name and picture displayed
+- Add an 'About' link on the header which displays popup with your team name and picture displayed.
+Also, include some kind of motivational team slogan statement.

-- Use Redux to manage application state, use React to manage form control state
+- Concerning state, use Redux to manage application state, use React to manage form control state.
+Please use React-Redux to connect React and Redux, and use Redux-Thunk for handling asychronous operations.

 - Where possible use stateless functions and pure components.